-5.5.2 Blast tube length
+5.6.2 Blast tube length

 The length of the blast tube must be selected according to the indications provided by the manufacturer of the boiler, and in any case it must be greater than the thickness of the boiler door complete with its fettling.

-The range of lengths available, L (mm), is as follows:
+The available length L (mm) is 372 mm.